KernelTuner/kernel_tuner/roadmap.md

 This is the list of features that we want to have implemented by the next version.

- * Option to set a function that computes search space restriction, instead of a list of strings
+ * Option to set function that computes search space restriction, instead of a list of strings
  * Option to set function that computes grid dimensions instead of grid divisor lists
  * Option to set dynamically allocated shared memory for CUDA backend
  * Option to set compiler name, when using C backend